Tucson Dangerous Property Attorney

 If You’ve Been Injured on Another Person’s Property, Call Us to Find Out How We May Be Able to Help

-Please call the lawyers at Fein, Flynn & Associates so that we may schedule a time to meet with you at your convenience and learn about facts and circumstances concerning your injuries. there is no charge for this meeting.
+Please call Flynn Law so that we may schedule a time to meet with you at your convenience and learn about facts and circumstances concerning your injuries. there is no charge for this meeting.
 We can then advise you of the strength of your case and the possibilities available in recovering damages against the property owner.

-If we serve as your attorneys, we will do so on a contingency fee basis, which means that you will not owe us any fees unless and until we recover damages for you.
+If we are chosen to be your legal representation, we will do so on a contingency fee basis, which means that you will not owe us any fees unless and until we recover damages for you.